 Sport and Fitness Center: Student Center West.
 The Sport and Fitness Center has a suspended running track, a 25 meter swimming pool, racquetball courts, exercise room with Stairmasters, saunas in each locker room, and a vending/lounge area.
 Recreational equipment and supplies are available for loan.
-Call (312) 413-5260 for information on hours and facility rules.
-The Human Performance Laboratory, within the Sport and Fitness Center, offers sophisticated stress and fitness testing, along with exercise prescriptions, and consultations, all administered by qualified personnel.
-Call (312) 413-5266 for information about the lab and its programs.
+The Human Performance Laboratory, within the Sport and Fitness Center, offers sophisticated stress and fitness testing, along with exercise prescriptions, and consultations, all administered by gualified personnel.
 Student Recreation Facility: Student Center East.
 The Student Recreation Center offers 18,000 sq. ft. of the latest and most sophisticated exercise equipment available.
-1/8 mile, 3-lane jogging track, Lap/Leisure Pool, Racquetball and convertible squash courts, 4 court wood floor gymnasium, 11,000 sq. ft.
-Multi Activity Court, Group Fitness Suites, including Spin Suite, Mind/Body Suite, Large Multipurpose Suite and the MAC Suite, Human Performance Lab, 42 ft.
+1/8 mile, 3-lane jogging track, lap/leisure pool, racquetball and convertible squash courts, 4 court wood floor gymnasium, 11,000 sq. ft. multi activity court, group fitness suites, including Spin Suite, Mind/Body Suite, Large Multipurpose Suite and the MAC Suite, Human Performance Lab, 42 ft.
 Rock Climbing Wall, Outdoor Adventures Office, Awakenings Juice/Coffee Bar, Active and Passive Lounge Areas.
 The outdoor tennis courts, located at Harrison and Halsted Streets, are available on a first come first serve basis when not being utilized by classes and varsity athletics.
 The Bowling Center houses a 16 lane bowling alley, pocket billiard tables, and new video and pinball games.
-For more information, call the recreation center at (312) 413-5150.

 Physical Education Building Recreation.
 The Physical Education Building (PEB) is shared by the Athletic Department, School of Kinesiology, and Campus Recreation Department.
-During the day, Monday through Friday, open recreation time is limited, but after 5:30 p.m., the facility is used for free play and intramural sports.
+The facility is used for free play and intramural sports.
 It houses two swimming pools (one Olympic sized), a large gym, indoor and outdoor running tracks, a combative room, a weight room, and racquetball and squash courts.
 Sports equipment available for loan at the equipment window.
-For information about the PEB, call (312) 413-5164.